dennisdevio/milestone-project-4/README.md

 - The Static files don't work in the deployed site.
 There seems to be an issue with the communication between Heroku and Amazon Web Services.
 I checked the logs and both Heroku and Amazon updates correctly when pushing changes but the changes don't reflect on the live site.
 I did not have more time to resolve it at this point.

 ### Acknowledgements
 - Thank you to [Code Institute](https://codeinstitute.net/)'s tutor Chris and his video lessons from 'Boutiqe Ado' on creating a Django project.
+The video series has been very important for me during this project.
 - Thank you to [Code Institute](https://codeinstitute.net/)'s Tutor Support who help me tremendously along the way.
 - Thank you to My mentor [Akshat Garg](https://github.com/akshatnitd) for his very much appreciated and needed support.
 - Thank you to [Code Institute](https://codeinstitute.net/)'s Student Care